woctezuma/deep-learning-resources/README.md

 ## Books

+-   [[PDF][bach-book-pdf]] [Francis Bach.
+Learning Theory from First Principles.
+2021][bach-book-html]

+>   This draft textbook is extracted from lecture notes from a class taught online during Fall 2020, with an extra pass during Spring 2021.
+The goal is to present old and recent results in learning theory, for the most widely-used learning architectures.
+This class is geared towards theory-oriented students or students who want to acquire a basic mathematical understanding of machine learning algorithms.

 -   [[PDF][pml-book1-pdf]] [[PYNB][pml-book1-pynb]] [Kevin Patrick Murphy.
 Probabilistic Machine Learning: An Introduction.
 MIT Press.
 2021][pml-book1-html]

 >   A comprehensive introduction to machine learning that uses probabilistic models and inference as a unifying approach.
 All the books are listed at http://mlbayes.ai